Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Face-to-face interaction network

 \subsubsection{Average degree}

-A node in a face-to-face interaction network is a person, and the presence of an edge represents face-to-face interaction between the two.
-The number of edges that connect a node $i$ to other nodes is the degree $k_i$, and the average degree $\langle k\rangle$ is the average of the degrees of all the nodes in the network.
-In a face-to-face interaction network, the average degree represents the average number of face-to-face interactions a person has in a day.
-In a network with all nodes $N$ and all edges $L$, it is calculated as $\langle k\rangle=\sum k_i/N=2L/N$.
+The number of edges of a node $i$ is a degree $k_i$.
+The average degree $\langle k\rangle$ is the average of the degrees of all the nodes: $\langle k\rangle=\sum k_i/N=2L/N$ in a network with $N$ nodes and $L$ edges.
+The face-to-face interaction network represented the average number of interactions.